-Once the Consent solution and if the domain is "public domain" our scanner will start and the next day the result of this scan is available in the platform tab called "Compliance Dashboard".
+Once the Consent solution has been created (and if the domain type is "public domain") our scanner will start.
+The result of this scan will be available the following day, and you can find it in the platform tab called "Compliance Dashboard".

 You are then redirected to the installation tab.
 Here you are presented with the script for the consent pop-up you need to implement on your website.

-Once you have implemented the script onto your website, you are ready to collect consent from your users.
+Once you have implemented the script on your website, you are ready to collect consent from your users.

 The next step is to set up prior consent for all tracking technologies on your website that do not fall under the category of strictly necessary.
 This way these tracking technologies will not run/execute unless the user gives their consent to the category which it falls under.

 A Consent Solution should be viewed as a container, which can hold domains, templates (predefined pop-up designs), and languages.